BBC Yorkshire and Lincolnshire

 BBC Yorkshire and Lincolnshire, sometimes abbreviated to BBC Yorks & Lincs, is the name for the BBC's twelfth English Region, based in Kingston upon Hull and created from the division of the former BBC North region, based in Leeds (now known as BBC Yorkshire).
-The primary transmitter is located at Belmont and covers East Yorkshire, the majority of Lincolnshire and north west Norfolk.
+The primary transmitter is located at Belmont and covers East Yorkshire, Lincolnshire, north west Norfolk and eastern parts of Nottinghamshire.

 Services

 Television

-The regional output of BBC Yorkshire and Lincolnshire consists of the flagship Look North, the topical magazine programme Inside Out and a twenty-minute opt-out during Sunday Politics.
-The region also airs the Super League Show, produced by PDI Media at BBC Yorkshire's studio in Leeds and simulcast in the North West and in the North East and Cumbria.
+The regional output of BBC Yorkshire and Lincolnshire consists of the flagship Look North, and the Yorkshire and Lincolnshire edition of Politics North, one of the regional successors to Sunday Politics.
+The region previously aired the Super League Show, produced by PDI Media at BBC Yorkshire's studio in Leeds and simulcast in the North West and in the North East and Cumbria.